Singularities of the Chern-Ricci flow: Preliminaries

-\begin{definition} Given a measurable function $h:X\to\mathbb{R}$, we define the {\em $\theta$-psh envelope} of $h$ by where the star means that we take the upper semi-continuous regularization. \end{definition} We have the following result which has been established in~\cite[Theorem 2.3]{guedj2022quasi2}.
+\begin{definition} Given a measurable function $h:X\to\mathbb{R}$, we define the {\em $\theta$-psh envelope} of $h$ by where the star means that we take the upper semi-continuous regularization. \end{definition} We note that this definition is equivalent to the one given in \cite[Definition 2.2]{guedj2022quasi2}; cf. \cite[Corollary 2.7]{guedj2022quasi2}.